vatesfr/terraform-provider-xenorchestra/docs/data-sources/hosts.md

 ## Attributes Reference
 * master - The primary host of the pool
 * hosts - List containing the matching hosts after applying the argument filtering.
-  * id - The id of the host
+  * id - The id of the host.
-  * name_label - Name label of the host
+  * name_label - Name label of the host.
-  * pool_id - Id of the pool that the host belongs to
+  * pool_id - Id of the pool that the host belongs to.
-  * tags - The tags applied to the host
+  * tags - The tags applied to the host.
+  * cpus - Host cpu information.
+    * cores - The number of cores.
+    * sockets - The number of sockets.